ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks cluster create vpc-classic`
 {: #cli_cluster-create-vpc-classic}

-Create a classic cluster in your Virtual Private Cloud (VPC). **Note**: Free clusters are not available in VPC.
+Create a classic cluster in your Virtual Private Cloud (VPC).
+When you log in to your {{site.data.keyword.cloud_notm}} account, target the {{site.data.keyword.cloud_notm}} region and resource group where you want to create your VPC cluster.
+For supported regions, see [Creating a VPC in a different region](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-in-a-different-region).
+The cluster's resource group can differ from the VPC resource group.
 {: shortdesc}

+Free clusters are not available in VPC.
+{: note}

 ```
 ibmcloud ks cluster create vpc-classic --name NAME --zone ZONE --vpc-id VPC_ID --subnet-id VPC_SUBNET_ID --flavor WORKER_FLAVOR [--kube-version MAJOR.MINOR.PATCH --workers NUMBER_WORKERS_PER_ZONE] [--disable-public-service-endpoint] [--pod-subnet SUBNET] [--service-subnet SUBNET] [-s]